Surfaces of constant principal-curvatures ratio in isotropic geometry: Channel surfaces

 Let us estimate how those replacing angles and the midpoint change if we replace the two curves with their osculating isotropic circles $D_1$ and $D_2$ (possibly degenerating into lines) at the points $c_1(0)$ and $c_2(0)$.
 Since the second principal curvature is constant along $c(0)$ and the plane of $c(0)$ is horizontal, it follows that $D_1$ and $D_2$ are symmetric with respect to the vertical line $L$ through $s(0)$.
 Since the first principal curvature is different, it follows that $D_1\ne D_2$.
 Let $p_1(t)$ and $p_2(t)$ be the points of $D_1$ and $D_2$ lying on the vertical lines through the points $c_1(t)$ and $c_2(t)$ respectively.
 The replacing angle between the tangents to the respective curves at the points $p_1(t)$ and $c_1(t)$ is $O(t^2)$ because $D_1$ is osculating.
 The same is true for the tangents at $p_2(t)$ and $c_2(t)$.
 The replacing angle between $p_1(t)p_2(t)$ and $c_1(t)c_2(t)$ is $O(t^3)$.
 Thus the replacing angles $\alpha_1(t)$ and $\alpha_2(t)$ which $p_1(t)p_2(t)$ forms with $D_1$ and $D_2$ satisfy $\alpha_1(t)+\alpha_2(t)=O(t^2)$.
 Now the result follows from Lemma~\ref{l-isotropic-circle-center} and its analog for lines $D_1$ and $D_2$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{th-isotropic-weingarten}] Consider an analytic isotropic channel Weingarten surface $C$ and the isotropic parabolic sphere $S(t)$ of radius $r(t)$ touching $C$ along the characteristic $c(t)$.
+\begin{proof}[Proof of Theorem~\ref{th-isotropic-weingarten}] Consider an analytic isotropic channel Weingarten surface $C$ and the isotropic parabolic sphere $S(t)$ of radius $r(t)$ \bluevar{that is tangent to} $C$ along the characteristic $c(t)$.
 Then according to Lemma~\ref{ip-curvature}, the isotropic principal curvature $\kappa_1$ along $c(t)$ is $1/r(t)$.
 If the Weingarten relation is not $\kappa_1=\mathrm{const}$, then the other isotropic principal curvature $\kappa_2$ is constant along $c(t)$.

 If $r(t)=\mathrm{const}$ or $\kappa_1\equiv\kappa_2$, then we get an isotropic pipe surface or an isotropic sphere.
 Otherwise, restrict the range of $t$ to an interval where $r'(t) \ne 0$ and $\kappa_1\ne\kappa_2$.
 By Lemma~\ref{l-isotropic-osculating-Dupin-cyclide}, the centers curve $s(t)$ has vertical tangent vector $s'(t)$ for all $t$.
 Then $s(t)$ is contained in a vertical line, and by Lemma~\ref{cone:vertices} the surface $C$ is isotropic rotational.